In short, how does the drop point system work?

 IMPORTANT: We always communicate this type of announcement via email, so especially if the weather is questionable, check your email often in the day leading up to delivery (and the morning of delivery).
 If you do not, you may miss a very important notice.

 Here is one thing to keep in mind.
 We rarely cancel based on weather predictions.
 Rather, we wait until the last 12 hours or less to make a judgment based on actual conditions.
 Weather predictions are too often subject to substantial media hype.
 We appreciate your trust in our judgment.
-We have been doing this for over six years.
+We have been doing this for about 9 years.

 But, if at any time, when it comes right down to the time and you simply don't feel comfortable being on the road, yet we have not canceled... no worries.
 Your driving decision is totally up to you.
 Just call our driver and tell him that you cannot make the food pick-up.
 His cell phone number is always on the confirmation email (the one you get the day before delivery that includes the PDF invoice).